A supermartingale approach to Gaussian process based sequential design of experiments: Acknowledgments

-Part of David Ginsbourger's contribution took place within framework of the ``Bayesian set estimation under random field priors'' project (Number 146354) funded by the Swiss National Science Foundation.
-The authors would like to thank Luc Pronzato for pointing out the important connection with De Groot's earlier work on uncertainty functionals, and Dario Azzimonti for proofreading.
+Part of David Ginsbourger's contribution took place within the framework of the ``Bayesian set estimation under random field priors'' project (Number 146354) funded by the Swiss National Science Foundation.
+Fran\c{c}ois Bachoc acknowledges support from the ``PEPITO'' project funded by the French National Agency for Research.
+The authors would like to thank Luc Pronzato for pointing out the important connection with DeGroot's earlier work on uncertainty functionals, Dario Azzimonti for proofreading, and two anonymous reviewers for their careful reading and numerous suggestions of improvement.